junder-git/app1_dockercompose_python_discord_quart/README.md

    Stop the bot in command prompt i.e. cmd.exe) '''docker-compose -v''' (For run and stop above be sure to navigate to the correct path where you extracted the repository, so if you extracted it to C:/User/Documents open command prompt or power shell and '''cd C:/User/Documents/app1_dockercompose_jbot_armv7_discordbot_flaskmanager''')

-Example dicord "chat model" manager view
+Example dicord "chat model" manager view:
 ![Model Image 1](READMEresources/discord_chat_model_example.png)

-Example flask webplayer manager view
+Example flask webplayer manager view:
 ![Webplayer Image 1](READMEresources/flask_webapp_example.png)